Blog Post

 Report

-This report discusses the evolution and impact of the Annie E. Casey Foundation’s Center for Working Families framework, which is an integrated service delivery approach designed to help low-income families achieve financial security.
+This report discusses the impact of Casey’s Center for Working Families framework, an integrated service delivery approach that helps low-income families.

 A report explores Casey’s Center for Working Families framework, which helps low-income families gain financial security through jobs and education.

-In today’s economy, achieving financial stability often requires all available parents to work.
-To this end, we must ensure that child care is affordable and that parents can earn family supporting wages.
+In this economy, financial stability often requires all parents to work.
+Thus, child care must be affordable so parents can earn family-supporting wages.

 An Aug.
 9 Foundation webinar will highlight a new tool that helps nonprofits and schools better engage parents in their work and develop parent leaders.